 - TSAs are reported as one score, “meets” or “does not meet,” whereas assessment for accreditation should be collected in a way that helps faculty to make focused program improvements.

-- TSA's are reported for each student completer (by G#); program assessments must not include any student identifiers and can be aggregated.
+- TSAs are reported for each student completer (by G#); program assessments must not include any student identifiers and can be aggregated.

 Resources for reporting TSA data and general reporting information.

-This is brief tutorial of how to use the Xcell data sheet listed below.
+This is brief tutorial of how to use the Excel data sheet listed below.

-This document if for technical skill assessment types (OCCURS).
+This document is for Technical Skill Assessment types (OCCURS).

-You can use this XCell sheet for recording and submitting you data.
+You can use this Excel sheet for recording and submitting you data.